 While at Penland, Gluckin studied under talents such as Cristina Cordova and Tom Spleth.
 She then went on to complete a 3-year residency at the EnergyXchange, the former craft incubator studios in Burnsville, NC, before moving to Asheville to become a resident artist here at Grovewood Village.
 Aside from her personal work, Gluckin has taught ceramics at Penland’s Kids Camp and has also worked with the Toe River Arts Council in their residency and after-school programs.

-Outside of our scheduled tour dates (second Saturdays, May – October), studio visits are by private appointment only.
+Outside of our scheduled tour dates in 2024 (May 18 & 19 + September 14 & 15), studio visits are by private appointment only.
 You can view Lisa’s current body of work at Grovewood Gallery.Discover more about Lisa Gluckin

 - Chris Abell